M-Josephine/web-project/readme.txt

-This project is a side project aiming to discover html/css.
+This project is a side project aiming to practice html/css and GIT.